MaximeLionel/csapp/3_8 Array Allocation and Access.md

 # 3.8.4 Fixed-Size Arrays
 * The C compiler is able to make many optimizations for code operating on multidimensional arrays of fixed size, while we use `-O1` for testing.
+## Differences between `-Og` and `-O1`
+In GCC, `-Og` and `-O1` are both optimization levels, but they serve different purposes and enable different sets of optimizations.
+Here are the key differences between `-Og` and `-O1`:
+### `-O1` Optimization Level
+- **Purpose:** `-O1` is intended to provide a moderate level of optimization, improving the performance and size of the generated code without significantly increasing compilation time.
+- **Optimizations Enabled:** `-O1` enables a range of optimizations that improve execution speed and reduce code size.
+Some of these optimizations include:
+    - Dead code elimination
+    - Common subexpression elimination
+    - Basic inlining of functions
+    - Simple loop optimizations
+    - Constant propagation
+    - Basic block reordering
+- **Usage Scenario:** `-O1` is suitable for situations where you want better performance than unoptimized code (`-O0`) but do not want to wait for the longer compile times associated with higher optimization levels like `-O2` or `-O3`.
+It strikes a balance between optimization and compilation time.

+### `-Og` Optimization Level
+- **Purpose:** `-Og` is designed specifically for ==debugging==.
+It provides a good level of optimization while ensuring that debugging information remains accurate and the debugging experience is not compromised.
+- **Optimizations Enabled:** `-Og` enables optimizations that do not interfere with debugging.
+The goal is to make the code run faster while still being easy to debug.
+The optimizations typically enabled include:
+    - Minimal inlining of functions
+    - Local variable optimization
+    - Basic optimizations that do not reorder code significantly
+- **Usage Scenario:** `-Og` is ideal during the development and debugging phase.
+It allows you to debug your program with accurate variable tracking and line number information, making it easier to diagnose issues without dealing with heavily optimized and possibly harder-to-debug code.

+### Key Differences
+- **Debugging Experience:**
+    - `-Og` focuses on preserving the debugging experience by enabling only those optimizations that do not interfere with the ability to debug the code effectively.
+    - `-O1` applies more aggressive optimizations that can sometimes make debugging harder.
+- **Performance and Code Size:**
+    - `-O1` generally provides better performance and smaller code size compared to `-Og` because it enables a broader range of optimizations.
+    - `-Og` provides less optimization compared to `-O1`, focusing more on maintaining debuggability.

+### When to Use Which
+- Use `-Og` when you are actively **developing and debugging your code**.
+It allows you to catch bugs more easily without sacrificing too much performance.
+- Use `-O1` when you need a **reasonably optimized build** that performs better than no optimization (`-O0`) but do not need the full debugging capabilities of `-Og`.

+### Example
+If you are compiling a C program and want to optimize for debugging:
+`gcc -Og -g -o myprogram myprogram.c`
+If you are compiling for a slightly optimized release build where debugging is not a priority:
+`gcc -O1 -o myprogram myprogram.c`
+In summary, `-Og` is tailored for development and debugging, ensuring the code remains easy to debug, while `-O1` provides a balanced optimization for performance and size, suitable for more general use cases where debugging is less of a concern.

+## Example
+### The C Code
 * We try the code below:
 	```c
 	#define N 16